 The completion of the warming process is indicated by an audible and visual signal.
 The clock is great, and We especially like the countdown feature.
 All in all, it's a great option for modern parents who desire a high-quality warmer but can't justify spending a fortune.

 In spite of its adaptability, the Dr. Brown's Superior Warmer is not compatible with Tommee Tippee or Comotomo bottles.

 We have the best storage solutions for your baby nursery.
 Check them out here.

-Our Baby Bottle Warmers Necessary?
+Are Baby Bottle Warmers Required?

 As a parent, We understand the frustration of seeing an expensive baby product collecting dust in a closet.
 As a new mother, you probably want to err on the side of caution and acquire that one more piece of baby gear instead of risk feeling guilty about not providing your child with everything he or she needs.